jondgoodwin/progling/content/post/rise-of-type-theory.md

 This expands System F lambda calculus with subtyping for parametric polymorphism and record subtyping.

-*At this point, much of the core foundation for type theory have been poured.
+*At this point, much of the core foundation for type theory has been poured.
 Type theory is revealed to be not a singular theory, but a diverse and inclusive family comprised of many formal systems, including not only several flavors of lambda cube systems (classical and intuitionistic),